kavya05/dataexplorerbot/README.md

 Tying this all together in a short amount of time using mostly new technologies.

 ## What I learned

+A ton of new AWS technologies and their possibilities and challenges.
+Better understanding of the possibilities and limitations of AWS Lex.
+New found respect for the Lambda programming model.

 ## What's next for DataBot